repo-storage/WordPress-Adminbar-Button/readme.txt

 AdminbarButton is a very simple plugin that hides the bar and adds a small button @ bottom of the site that allows you to show/hide it if it gets in your way as it sometimes can! \***|Warning this plugin is wrapped with option(s) free packaging\***|

+=== Customize the button by adding the following css selector to your stylesheet, this example move it the fifty pixels form the bottom right -

+ `#hide-wpadminbar.custom {

+        bottom: 50;
+        right 0;

+}
+`

 == Installation ==